Ubuntu Studio 16.04 Xenial Xerus LTS

 The Ubuntu Studio ISO is a live image, which means you can boot it and use all the default Ubuntu Studio applications without actually installing it.
 Just burn a DVD, or make your USB stick bootable and try it out.

-The minimum RAM memory requirement for Ubuntu Studio is 512 MB.
-It is highly recommended that you have 2GB, or more, as some applications use up a lot of RAM.
-You will also need at least 10GB of Hard Disk space required is at around 10GB, but that is just for installing the system.
+The minimum RAM memory requirement for Ubuntu Studio is 1GB.
+It is highly recommended that you have 4GB, or more, as some applications use up a lot of RAM.
+The absolute minimum Hard Disk space required is at around 10GB, but that is just for installing the system.